artemtech/inkscape-gradient-saver/README.md

 This project fully supported by Gimpscape Indonesia (The Biggest Indonesia F/LOSS Design Community)

 ## Disclaimer & Donation
 This is early development extension.
 We don't guarantee anything about this extension so please use at your own risk.
-If you feel helped by this extension, of course you can give us a cup of coffee :")
+If you feel helped by this extension, of course you can give us a cup of coffee, please refer to [Dev-Lovers Page](https://devlovers.netlify.com/) :")